|site search by freefind|

 Click here to read more about 8 herb essiac tea and why we know it is superior to those claiming to have "original essiac."

-Disclaimer: 8 herb essiac tea is not FDA tested and approved as a treatment or cure for any disease or condition, including cancer.
+Disclaimer: 8 herb essiac tea is not FDA tested and approved as a treatment or cure for any disease or condition.
 We do not represent it as such on this site.
 You must determine whether eight herb essiac can be of any help to you.
 You also must determine whether using 8 herb essiac tea is an appropriate choice for you.
-We have provided accounts and descriptions that represent the opinions of experts in alternative treatments as well as essiac users.
+We have provided accounts and descriptions that represent the opinions of experts as well as essiac users.
 We do not endorse any of these opinions as medical fact.